How to Compete with Wag and Rover

 Global Empire vs Small Business

-For those who may not be familiar with them, the companies Wag! and Rover are essentially the Uber of the dog walking and pet sitting world.
-They offer the convenience of getting a dog walker or pet sitter at very short notice.
+For those who may not be familiar with them, the companies Wag! and Rover are essentially the “Uber” of the dog walking and pet sitting world.
+They offer the convenience of getting a dog walker or pet sitter with very short notice.
 In the current “shared economy,” of the post-2008 economic crash, both of these companies have been extremely successful.
 They have satisfied clients and have hired some extremely competent walkers and sitters who love animals.

 These two companies have clearly discovered a need among pet owners, and have dominated the market.
 Their sudden growth has turned them into more than household names – they are becoming the name of the service they provide (think Kleenex or Xerox).
 Furthermore, each company has declared its intentions to grow even bigger and find more niches within the pet industry in which to compete.

 The important fact to note about Wag! and Rover is that they are tech companies.
 Their top offices are headed by people more familiar with writing code than putting on a dog harness.
 Their apps provide the ability for pet owners to connect with walkers and sitters, but that is where the pet element stops.
 The software has been strong, not their personal, hands-on dog and cat experience.
 There is nothing wrong with taking advantage of business opportunities.
 Both companies did exactly this in noting the growth of the pet industry, which in the United States alone currently stands at $70 billion per year.
 But their knowledge of animal care and handling is solely limited to the independent contractors who use their app to connect to pet owners.
 They are not veterinarians, dog trainers, or animal handlers.
 There is no requirement to have a well-documented professional history working with animals.